 How to propose a poster session.
 Please send an up to 500 word description of what you have or are doing, with links to any relevant photos or audio visual information, as well as your C.V. via the conference submission portal.
 Please be sure to choose the “Posters ” track for your upload.
 Submissions open Dec.
 14, 2020 and are due by June 1, 2021.
 We’ll accept poster proposals on a rolling basis, meaning that there will be an advantage to submitting before this date.
 Remember, at least one author of an accepted poster must register for the conference to submit the final version.

 We will waive all conference fees for one author of every accepted poster.

 Summary of Key Dates

 We anticipate waiving conference fees, paying reasonable round-trip coach airfare, and providing two nights hotel accommodation for one presenter per paper and for all discussants.
-We will waive all conference fees for poster presenters who request it; we are currently exploring scholarship opportunities to help students cover costs of attendance.
+We will waive all conference fees for all other authors and for poster presenters; we are currently exploring scholarship opportunities to help students cover costs of attendance.

-PLEASE NOTE: All paper submissions are reviewed blind by the program committtee.
-To maximize your chances of acceptance, please do not discuss the substance of your proposal with any program commitee members.
+PLEASE NOTE: All paper submissions are reviewed blind by the program committee and the review committee.
+To maximize your chances of acceptance, please do not discuss the substance of your proposal with any program committee members.

 © 2020 We Robot 2021.
 Permission granted to copy for any non-commercial use.